tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 The vision snapped.
 I was back in the damp Delhi alley, gasping for air.

 "You see it now, don't you?"
 Geeta said, stepping closer.
 The air between us dropped to a freezing, painful cold.
 "We are waking up.
 Everywhere.
 No more hiding.
 No more compliance.
 The good girls have gone baaad...."
-She mocked.
+She smiled.

- "We can fix it," I whispered, looking down at Verma’s empty body, then at the laptop bag.
+"We can fix it," I whispered, looking down at Verma’s dead body, then at the laptop bag.
 "We can find the boys like Rahul.
 We can measure their guilt.
 We can make them follow the rules.
 We can make the girls safe."

 Geeta laughed, a harsh, grating sound.
 "Fix it?
 Measure it?
 You think this is a courtroom, Ananya?
 You think this can be settled with spreadsheets of guilt?
 You're playing house with these monsters.
 Always the stupid one."